helium/HIP/0000_removal_of_service_provider_emissions.md

 ---

 ## Summary
-This HIP would remove the Service Provider MOBILE reward pool/emissions that are currently given Service Providers (SP) as a rebate for using the network.
+This HIP would remove the Service Provider MOBILE reward pool/emissions that are currently given to Service Providers (SP) as a rebate for using the network.

 ## Motivation